CSCD01/team_04-project/deliverable/3/architecture_7876.md

 ```
 if xerr is not None:
     left, right = extract_err(xerr, x)
-    # select points without upper/lower limits in x and
-    # draw normal errorbars for these points
 ```
 ```
 if yerr is not None:
     lower, upper = extract_err(yerr, y)
-    # select points without upper/lower limits in y and
-    # draw normal errorbars for these points
 ```

 The `errorbar` method also defines two private functions [`xywhere()`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3319) and more importantly, [`extract_err()`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_axes.py#L3330).
 This function takes two iterables `err` (which defines the errors for each data point), and `data` (the data points).
 Then it adds/subtracts those errors onto the data points and returns the upper and lower limit errors for the data.